libhal-google/libhal/README.md

 ```

 This can go even further.
 You don't need to use pins directly connected to the
 micro-controller.
-You could even use pins from a device driver such as an I/O
+You could even use pins from an I/O expander:
-expander:

 ```C++
 #include <libembeddedhal/spi/bit_bang.hpp>